thelinuxlich/go-go-try/readme.md

 - `good-try` supports async functions.
 - `good-try` supports an optional default value.
 - `good-try` allows you to capture the thrown error.
-- `good-try` is written in TypeScript and the types are in a way to reduce developer errors.
+- `good-try` is written in TypeScript.
+The types are written in a way that reduces developer errors.
 For example, I sometimes incorrectly type `goodTry(readFileSync())`, but the types don't allow this.
 - `good-try` has a friend — [`settle-it`](https://github.com/astoilkov/settle-it).
 - I aim for high-quality with [my open-source principles](https://astoilkov.com/my-open-source-principles).